 GPCs play a central role in mediating many of the conflicts that may arise while students are completing their graduate degrees.
 Mediation procedures for the resolution of disputes related to graduate students and advisors are found in General Information (Chapter III) in the Graduate Calendar.

 Disputes involving faculty behaviour are not the responsibility of the GPC.
 Such cases should be brought to the attention of the Chair/Director and will be dealt with according to faculty policies.

-Requirements for each degree granted by the University are found in Degree Requirements (Chapter IV) in the Graduate Calendar.
+Requirements for each degree granted by the University are found in Degree Regulations (Chapter IV) in the Graduate Calendar.
 These university-level requirements are minimum requirements.
 Individual degree programs may have additional and/or more stringent requirements than those described in this section.

 Each program must adhere to the Graduate Calendar description of the qualifying examination and thesis and must request the appropriate forms from the OGPS prior to each qualifying examination and thesis examination.
 These forms will be signed by all required parties, including the GPC.
 If the GPC believes there may be a conflict of interest with respect to proposed examiners, his/her signature may be withheld.
 Matters of this type should be resolved through the Dispute Resolution process, beginning with discussion between the GPC and the Chair/Director.

 Graduate students are expected to complete their program within the prescribed completion period, as indicated in the offer of admission.
 Details of the program duration policy may be found in General Regulations (Chapter II) > Registration > Program Duration in the Graduate Calendar.